Jacob-M-Wells/TeloTracker/README.md

 ```bash
 pip install -r requirements.txt
 ```

-### ⚠️ Note for pip Users
+**Note:** Several required tools are not available on PyPI and must be installed separately if using pip.

-If you install `telotracker` via pip, please be aware that several required **external tools** are **not available on PyPI** and must be installed separately.
-These tools are automatically installed when using Conda, but pip users must ensure they are accessible in the system `PATH`.
+Using conda is highly recommended to avoid missing dependencies.

-To avoid missing dependencies, we **strongly recommend using Conda** (see above).
+To avoid missing dependencies, **installing with Conda is strongly recommended (see above).**

 The following external tools are required: